rust-lang/rust/active/0000-trait-based-exception-handling.md

 The `translate` method says that it should be possible to translate to any *other* `ResultCarrier` type which has the same `Normal` and `Exception` types.
-This may not appear to be very useful, but in fact, this is what can be used to inspect the result, by translating it to a concrete type such as `Result<Normal, Exception>` and then, for example, pattern matching on it.
+This may not appear to be very useful, but in fact, this is what can be used to inspect the result, by translating it to a concrete, known type such as `Result<Normal, Exception>` and then, for example, pattern matching on it.

 Laws: